 How We Evaluated Automotive CRMs

 Car dealers look for CRMs that allow them to manage incoming leads, connect with prospects and help them to stay on top of follow-up tasks.
 They should also be mobile ready so that salespeople can access critical information when they are on the lot or away from the desk.
-While automotive-specific CRMs offer industry features like dealer management system (DMS) integrations and vehicle identification number (VIN) scanning, we also considered general use CRMs that were able to combine business processes.
+While this industry-specific CRM offers features like dealer management system (DMS) integrations and vehicle identification number (VIN) scanning, we also considered general use CRMs that were able to combine business processes.

 We compared various CRMs and dealer management software based on the following:

 - Internet lead and prospect management: We compared how each tool handles leads coming in from internet websites and prospect insights that can be seen at a glance